Your Child's Checkup: 15 Months

 4. Update immunizations.
 Immunizations can protect kids from serious childhood illnesses, so it's important that your child receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

-Here are some things to keep in mind until your next routine visit at 18 months:
+Here are some things to keep in mind until your child's next checkup at 18 months:

 - Limit your child's intake of cow's milk to about 16–24 ounces (480–720 ml) a day.

-- Serve iron-fortified cereal and increase iron-rich foods in your child's diet, including meat, poultry, well-cooked leafy greens, beans (white, black, and kidney), and tofu.
+- Serve iron-fortified cereal and iron-rich foods, including meat, poultry, well-cooked leafy greens, beans (white, black, and kidney), and tofu.

 - Serve a variety of foods, but let your child decide what to eat and when he or she has had enough.

 - Transition from the bottle to a cup.
-If you're nursing, avoid the bottle habit — only offer milk in a cup.
+If you're nursing, offer milk in a cup.

-- Avoid drinks or foods that are high in sugar.
+- Avoid foods that are high in sugar and fat and low in nutrients.

-- Infants learn best by interacting with people.
-Make time to talk, read, and play with your child every day.
+- Toddlers learn best by interacting with people.
+Make time to talk, read, sing, and play with your child every day.

 - Have a safe play area and allow plenty of time for exploring.